160 Google Ranking Factors (Why Your Website is Dying)

 #112.
 LinkedIn Company Page

-Listing yourself and your co-workers on the official LinkedIn page also helps the search results as a brand.
+Listing yourself and your co-workers on an official LinkedIn page also helps search results as a brand.

 #113.
 Brand keyword Search

 People directly search for your brand name.
-Everone knows Facebook but not everyone directly enters the URL.
+Everyone knows Facebook, but not everyone directly enters its URL.

 #114.
 Twitter Company Profile

-If you have noticed, company pages get verified easily on Twitter whose tweets gets a lot of social shares which directly helps to improve the Google ranking.
+If you have noticed, company pages get verified easily on Twitter whose tweets gets a lot of social shares, which directly helps to improve Google ranking.